Ku Klux Klan: End of the first Klan

 New groups of insurgents emerged in the mid-1870s, local paramilitary organizations such as the White League, Red Shirts, saber clubs, and rifle clubs, that intimidated and murdered Black political leaders.
 The White League and Red Shirts were distinguished by their willingness to cultivate publicity, working directly to overturn Republican officeholders and regain control of politics.

 In 1882, the Supreme Court ruled in United States v.
 Harris that the Klan Act was partially unconstitutional.
 It ruled that Congress's power under the Fourteenth Amendment did not include the right to regulate against private conspiracies.
 It recommended that persons who had been victimized should seek relief in state courts, which were entirely unsympathetic to such appeals.

 Klan costumes, also called "regalia", disappeared from use by the early 1870s, after Grand Wizard Forrest called for their destruction as part of disbanding the Klan.
 The Klan was broken as an organization by 1872.
-In 1915, William Joseph Simmons held a meeting to revive the Klan in Georgia; he attracted two aging former members, and all other members were new.

 Second Klan: 1915–1944

 Refounding in 1915

-In 1915 the film The Birth of a Nation was released, mythologizing and glorifying the first Klan and its endeavors.
+In 1915, the film The Birth of a Nation was released, mythologizing and glorifying the first Klan and its endeavors.
 The second Ku Klux Klan was founded in 1915 by William Joseph Simmons at Stone Mountain, near Atlanta, with fifteen "charter members".
 Its growth was based on a new anti-immigrant, anti-Catholic, Prohibitionist and anti-Semitic agenda, which reflected contemporary social tensions, particularly recent immigration.
 The new organization and chapters adopted regalia featured in The Birth of a Nation; membership was kept secret by wearing masks in public.

 The Birth of a Nation

 Director D. W. Griffith's The Birth of a Nation glorified the original Klan.
 The film was based on the book and play The Clansman: A Historical Romance of the Ku Klux Klan, as well as the book The Leopard's Spots, both by Thomas Dixon Jr. Much of the modern Klan's iconography is derived from it, including the standardized white costume and the burning cross.
 Its imagery was based on Dixon's romanticized concept of old England and Scotland, as portrayed in the novels and poetry of Sir Walter Scott.
-The film's influence was enhanced by a false claim of endorsement by President Woodrow Wilson.
+The film's influence was enhanced by an alleged claim of endorsement by President Woodrow Wilson.
 Dixon was an old friend of Wilson's and, before its release, there was a private showing of the film at the White House.
 A publicist claimed that Wilson said, "It is like writing history with lightning, and my only regret is that it is all so terribly true."
-Wilson strongly disliked the film and felt he had been tricked by Dixon.
-The White House issued a denial of the "lightning" quote, saying that he was entirely unaware of the nature of the film and at no time had expressed his approbation of it.
+The likelihood of him saying this is doubtful, and he wrote a letter condemning the film following protests.